CNAG-Biomedical-Informatics/pheno-ranker/docs/cohort.md

 ## Usage

-When using the `pheno-ranker` command-line interface, simply ensure the [correct syntax](https://github.com/cnag-biomedical-informatics/pheno-ranker#synopsis) is provided.
+When using the `Pheno-ranker` command-line interface, simply ensure the [correct syntax](https://github.com/cnag-biomedical-informatics/pheno-ranker#synopsis) is provided.

 === "Intra-cohort"

-    We'll be using `individuals.json` which consists of 36 patients.
+    For this example, we'll use [`individuals.json`](https://github.com/CNAG-Biomedical-Informatics/pheno-ranker/blob/main/t/individuals.json), which contains a `JSON` array of 36 patients.
+We will conduct a comprehensive cross-comparison among all individuals within this file.

     ```
     ./pheno-ranker -r individuals.json

     ```

+    This will create a `matrix.txt` file of 36 x 36 cells.

+    --8<-- "tbl/matrix.md"

     !!!
 Hint "Hint"
         It is possible to export all intermediate files, as well as a file indicating coverage with the flag `--e`.